bigdreamsweb3/JuliaOS/README.md

     Core --> Raydium
 ```

-**Summary:**
-JuliaOS provides a unified, extensible platform for building, running, and monitoring cross-chain agents and swarms, with robust risk management, analytics, and support for both EVM and Solana DEXes.

 ## 🧑‍🤝‍🧑 Community & Contribution

 JuliaOS is an open-source project, and we welcome contributions from the community!
 Whether you're a developer, a researcher, or an enthusiast in decentralized technologies, AI, and blockchain, there are many ways to get involved.